Madhav-Malhotra/cicIoT/README.md

 ![We've republished the dataset on Kaggle to make it easier to use](preview.png)

 ### Notebook descriptions
-1. `downsampling.ipynb` - This notebook samples 5% of the rows from each cyberattack class from the dataset.
-This reduces the dataset size from 14GB to 600 MB, making it easier to perform feature visualisation and feature selection.
+1. `downsampling.ipynb` - This notebook samples 0.1, 0.5, 1, 5, and 10% of the rows from each cyberattack class from the dataset.
+This reduces the dataset size from 14GB to 12-600 MB, making it easier to perform feature visualisation and feature selection.
+[Kaggle live](https://www.kaggle.com/code/madhavmalhotra/creating-a-smaller-dataset-for-ciciot2023)
+2.

 ### Useful Links
 1. [CIC-IoT-2023 Dataset on Kaggle](https://www.kaggle.com/datasets/madhavmalhotra/unb-cic-iot-dataset)